 A Performance test alert is triggered when the test performance meets the conditions configured in the alert, based on how the test performs for each test cycle (test frequency).
 You can configure the frequency for Backbone tests.
 Private Last Mile and Mobile tests have a fixed frequency.
 When a test returns to Good status and remains Good for one test cycle, an Improved alert is triggered so you know the issue that triggered the original alert is resolved.

-Synthetic Classic alerts do more than let you know when an issue occurs: through the Alert log, you can view Root Cause Analysis for analysis of probable causes and troubleshooting suggestions.
+Synthetic Classic alerts do more than let you know when an issue occurs: through the Alert log, you can view Root Cause Analysis for Performance test alerts, to analyze probable causes and review troubleshooting suggestions.